Drone Testing and Certification

-Since the publication of the Delegated Regulation 2019/945 on March 12, 2019, the Regulatory Framework for drones has changed very rapidly since then until today.
-The European Union extends its competencies to regulate all Unmanned Aircraft Systems (UAS), resulting in creating a new regulatory framework.
-From that point, we have been witnesses of a quick evolution of this normative framework.
+Since the Delegated Regulation 2019/945 on March 12, 2019, the Regulatory Framework for drones has changed rapidly since then.
+The European Union extends its competencies to regulate all Unmanned Aircraft Systems (UAS), resulting of a new regulatory framework.
+From that point, we have witnessed a quick evolution of this normative framework.

 Then, we are going to mention the key points of all the documents that EASA has published since then to know the requirements that UAS must comply with to be marketed within the European Union Member States, as well as the means of compliance and guidelines related to pilot licenses and corresponding training centers.

 It is important to note that this regulation does not make a distinction between professional and recreational users, so it is also mandatory for UAS users who carry out sports, recreational, competition, and exhibition activities, as well as all kinds of recreational activities in general, to comply with this regulation.

 CE Marking and Class Label for drones